tronprotocol/documentation-zh/docs/developers/incentives.md

 ** 2. Documentation  **

-Description: To revise, update and add technical documentation related to TRON network.
+描述：To revise, update and add technical documentation related to TRON network.
-Scope: mechanism and algorithm, network architecture and database, contracts and other technical documentation
+范围：mechanism and algorithm, network architecture and database, contracts and other technical documentation
-Points:
+积分：

 | Critical  |   High    |  Medium  |     Low   |
 |-----------|-----------|----------|-----------|